Who we are?

 - Tomás Almirall: double bass.

-- Manu Sesé: Percusiones.
+- Manu Sesé: Percusions.